 What else should students know up front?

-- Funding is available for credit-bearing internships only.
+- Funding is available for credit-bearing internships only, for students who have not received funding to study abroad previously

-- Students in good standing (not on probation of any type), with a GPA of 2.0 or higher, are eligible to participate in an international internship.
+- Students in good standing (not on probation of any type), with a GPA of 2.0 or higher, and have completed at least 2 semester at Berea College are eligible to participate in an international internship.

 - International students are not eligible to participate in international internships (see Education-Abroad policies), however, they may participate in internships in the United States as part of their intercultural experience and study at Berea.